jackfoxy/FunctionalLinearDataStructures/readme.md

 ##Demo code from Functional Linear Data Structures in FSharp
 ##Lambda Jam Chicago, July 2013

+##DeletingHeap Sandbox

+Implementation of deleting heap from excercise in Okasaki's book.
+Future deletes (inserted deletes for which there is no corresponding value in the current heap) drop off from subsequent generations when head passes the internal negative heap head.

+Excercise for the reader: implement deleting heap that keeps future deletes live for all subsequent generations while keeping delete, rev, and tail O(log n).

 ##IL Sandbox

 Step 0 -- create aliases